-Techos de Santiago de Cuba by Feline González, Museo Bacardí ft Museo Provincial Bacardí Moreau Calle Pío Rosado (Carniceria), esg.
-Aguilera.
-Tel (22) 628 402.
-10am-6pm Tue-Sat.
-9am-1pm Sun. 🖉 🌠 👩 (with charge).
+(with charge).
 This is the oldest museum in Cuba.
 It was founded in 1828 and is a rich source of relics dating from the Spanish conquest to the wars of independence.
-The objects were collected and organized in the late 1800s and early 1900s by Emilio Bacardí. founder of the famous rum distillery.
-Bacardí was also a famous patriot and the first mayor of The statue of Liberty in the fover Santiago when Cuba became a republic.
+The objects were collected and organized in the late 1800s and early 1900s by Emilio Bacardí, founder of the famous rum distillery.
+Bacardí was also a The statue of Liberty in the foyer distillery.
+Bacard was also a famous patriot and the first mayor of Santiago when Cuba became a republic.
 His aim was to display the origin and development of the Cuban nationalist movement from a cultural point of view, and he asked the architect Segrera to design a building for the objects and works of art he had collected.
 The museum is housed in an eclectic building with a broad staircase and an atrium dominated by two large statues of Minerva and Liberty.
-On the ground floor is a large collection of arms used by nationalist generals and heroes such as Antonio Maceo Máximo Gómez and Iosé Martí.
-There is also an important collection of works by 19th-century Cuban painters, including Felipe López González, Juan Émilio Hernández Giro, José Joaquín Tejada Revilla and Buenaventura Martínez.
-Twentiethcentury artists represented here are Wifredo Lam and René Portocarrero (see pp26-7).
-The archaeology section is in the basement and includes the only Egyptian mummy in Cuba. fft Museo del Carnaval Calle Heredia 303, esg.
+On the ground floor is a large collection of arms used by nationalist generals and heroes such as Antonio Maceo, Máximo Gómez and José Martí.
+There is also an important collection of works by 19th-century Cuban painters, including Felipe López González, Juan Emilio Hernández Giro, José Joaquín Tejada Revilla and Buenaventura Martinez Twentieth-century artists represented here are Wifredo Lam and René Portocarrero (see pp26-7).
+The archaeology section is in the basement and includes the only Egyptian mummy in Cuba.
+III Museo del Carnaval Calle Heredia 303, esq.
 Pío Rosado (Carniceria).
-Tel (22) 626 955.
-9am-5pm Tue-Sat.
-9am-1pm Sun. 🚳 🌠 👩 (with charge).
+Tel (22) 626 955. ☐ 2-5pm Mon, 9am-5pm Tue-5at, 9am-1pm Sun.
+[3] ☐ [6] (with charge).
 This lovely late 18th-century building was converted into an elementary school in the mid-1900s, then into an office building, and eventually became the offices of the Carnival Commission.
 The